calipark1213/3340FinalProject/README.md

 | $50,000 - $74,999 | 5 |
 | $75,000 or greater per year  | 6 |

-The techniques of regression analysis in this paper includes the following: (Found in Math/Stat3340 Syllabus) 1.Perform least-squares estimation, hypothesis testing and interval estimation for simple linear regression models by hand and using R. <br/>
+The techniques of regression analysis in this paper includes the following _(Found in Math/Stat3340 Syllabus)_: <br/>
+1.Perform least-squares estimation, hypothesis testing and interval estimation for simple linear regression models by hand and using R. <br/>
 2.Perform least-squares estimation, hypothesis testing and interval estimation for multiple linear regression models using R. <br/>
 3.Perform estimation by maximum likelihood and predict new observations using R. <br/>